babarrett/mitosis-docs/mitosis-README.md

 * Keyboard:
   * Each keyboard half runs off a single CR2032 (3 volt, lithium) battery
-  * There are 4 pins available on a right-angle header between the Plate and PCB for reprogramming the keyboard wireless modules
+  * There are 4 pins available on a right-angle header between the Plate and PCB for reprogramming the keyboard wireless modules.
+I most cases it is expected that this will be unnecessary.
   * One nRF51822 wireless module on each half.

 * Receiver module: